Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 Article 11 - Liability and insurance

-11.4 Any liability on the part of RAI is limited to the amount of the specific delivery under the Contract, up to a maximum of the amount paid out by RAI’s insurance in the case concerned.
+11.4 Any liability on the part of RAI is limited to the amount of the specific delivery under the Agreement, up to a maximum of the amount paid out by RAI’s insurance in the case concerned.

-11.5 If You suffer damage in the performance of a Contract through the actions of any party whatever, You must complete the RAI claim form and, as far as possible, include photos of the damage and submit the form to RAI within one week of becoming aware of the damage.
+11.5 If You suffer property damage in the performance of the Agreement through the actions of any party whatever, You must complete the RAI claim form and, as far as possible, include photos of the damage and submit the form to RAI within one week of becoming aware of the damage.
 Payment of compensation is conditional on timely submission of a fully completed claim form.
 Using the claim form, RAI, in consultation with You, will ascertain who is liable for the damage and whether and, if so, how compensation will be paid.
 The claim form can be found as an attachment under the Agreement or will be sent by Your RAI contact at Your request.

-11.7 If You or Your Personnel have a RAI keycard or other key in Your possession, You are liable for damage suffered by RAI or third parties as a result of its loss or any unauthorised use thereof.
+11.7 If You or Your Personnel have a RAI keycard or other key in Your possession, You are liable for damage suffered by RAI or third parties as a result of its loss or any unauthorized use thereof.

 Article 12 - Force majeure